jaurrutia/bachelor_thesis/README.md

     Latex/Classes/PhDthesisPSnPDF.cls

-there, all the packages info is commentes.
+there, all the packages info is comments.
 Additional to the FI-UNAM template, the bibtex package can be used, as well as the imakeidx package.
 Also the footnote space is now well integrated to the text pages and the margin of the text were diminished.

 Compilación
 -----------